jxnl/n-levels-of-rag/README.md

 ## Level 3: Observability

-Level 3 is when you should start thinking about observing and measuring the different aspects of your application.
-You want to have various logs that can help you identify bottlenecks and issues in your application.
-Here are some logs that you'll find very useful.
+At Level 3, the focus shifts towards the critical practice of observability.
+This stage emphasizes the importance of implementing comprehensive logging mechanisms to monitor and measure the multifaceted performance of your application.
+Establishing robust observability allows you to swiftly pinpoint and address any bottlenecks or issues, ensuring optimal functionality.
+Below, we outline several key types of logs that are instrumental in achieving this goal.

+### Expanding on Wide Event Tracking

+Wide event tracking

 - [Do it wide](https://isburmistrov.substack.com/p/all-you-need-is-wide-events-not-metrics?utm_source=tldrwebdev)